Philipp Lienhart: Real Madrid

 In August 2014, after being regularly used, Lienhart was loaned to Real Madrid.
 He competed with their youth team in the season's UEFA Youth League, playing seven matches and scoring in a 3–2 loss away to Liverpool in the group stage on 22 October, and also appeared with the C-side in Tercera División.

 At the end of his first season, Lienhart was signed permanently for €800,000, and was subsequently promoted to the reserves by manager Zinedine Zidane.
 He made his debut for the B-team on 30 August 2015, playing the full 90 minutes of a 2–1 win at CF Rayo Majadahonda.

 On 3 October 2015, Lienhart scored his first Castilla goal, equalising for a 1–1 draw at Sestao River Club by heading in Martin Ødegaard's corner kick.
 Two weeks later, amid an injury crisis, he was included in the main squad for the first time by manager Rafael Benítez, for a La Liga match against Levante UD; he was unused in the 3–0 win at the Santiago Bernabéu Stadium.
 He made his first team debut on 2 December 2015, replacing James Rodríguez in a 3–1 Copa del Rey away win against Cádiz CF.

 SC Freiburg

 On 5 July 2017, Lienhart was loaned to SC Freiburg for one year.
 In June 2018, the club announced they had signed him permanently from Real Madrid.
 The transfer fee was estimated at €2 million plus bonuses.

 International career

 Lienhart represented Austria at the under-18, under-19, under-20 and under-21 levels.

 Lienhart got his first call up to the senior Austria side after Sebastian Prödl withdrew through injury for 2018 FIFA World Cup qualifiers against Wales and Georgia in September 2017.
 He made his debut playing the full 90 minutes of the final match of the qualifying campaign, a 1–0 win against Moldova in October.

+His first goal for Austria came during a UEFA Euro 2024 qualifying match against Estonia on 16 November 2023.